5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - Mount EFI partition and open your `config.plist`
 - Disable the `CFGLock` Tool (`Misc/Tools`)
 - Save your config and reboot

+:bulb: Once CFG Lock is disabled, you can disable the `AppleXcpmCfgLock` Quirk in your config.plist!

 > [!IMPORTANT]
 >